 Tactic five: Delighting: Do something extra nice

 Doing something extra nice, like sending a great birthday email can create a moment of customer delight.
 You should check out the birthday email whitepaper.
 Especially delightful when it is not expected.
-But it can also be an appropriate and personal follow up or very targeted event driven email that causes the delight.
-This does require that all the service and product quality basics are covered, otherwise a delight email might have quite an opposite effect.
+Customer loyalty is more similar to employee loyalty than you’d think.
+Get inspiration from these employee newsletter examples, most tactics work to delight customer too.
+But it can also be an appropriate and personal follow-up or a very targeted event-driven email that causes delight.
+This does require that all the service and product quality basics are covered, otherwise, a delight email might have quite an opposite effect.
 Just look for moments to do something extra, or create your own “moments of delight”.
 They are often appreciated and extra memorable.

 Increasing customer loyalty